kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 Indices for 673 filter size:
 [101, 294, 619, 579, 4, 409, 611, 42]`

+We can already see the **effects of the probabilistic nature of our bloom filter**.
+The smaller filter (10% probability of false positives) has _two words map to the same filter index_.
+Since we populated our filter with eight words, we could expect 0.1 * 8 = 0.8 words to overlap (a probability of false alarm is actually the probability that unique words map to the same index).

 Notice, the number of bits in a filter isn't divisible by eight.
 Hash tables typically use a prime number for table size.
 We'll waste a few bytes, but it will be a small fraction of the total filter size in practice.
 {: .notice--warning}